airbnb/streamalert/docs/source/lookup-tables.rst

 Putting Data Into LookupTables
 ------------------------------
-It is **not** advisable (yet) for StreamAlert lambdas to write values into LookupTables.
-It is generally advisable for external lambdas (or other processes) to manage the data in LookupTables.
+It is **not** advisable (yet) for StreamAlert Lambdas to write values into LookupTables.
+It is generally advisable for external Lambdas (or other processes) to manage the data in LookupTables.

 manage.py lookup-tables